Zhaohq96/RAiSD-AI-performance-evaluation/README.md

 bash run_all.sh
 ```

+Please check the related shell scripts to see more details.

 ## Remove all environment and the entire folder
 To Remove all environment and the entire folder by the command: